 The US government is seeking a technology to securely export data from isolated environments, where traditional data links are unavailable, to data processing centers, central decision makers, and other locations.
 Small satellites have the potential to rapidly provide such solutions at Low Earth Orbits (LEO) to meet existing needs.
 Solutions should be capable of transmitting/receiving 1Gb in less than 10 minutes utilizing Software Defined Radio (SDR) technology

-Small satellites have the potential to rapidly provide a variety of data types over an area of interest.
-Multiple proliferated small satellite constellations offer data which is accessible to anyone with internet and a credit card.
-The US government is seeking technologies to analyze data from various space-based sensors (including but not limited to Visual, Hyperspectral, RF, and large-scale media).
-This data can be provided nearly persistently over a large portion of the Earth enabling access to data that can be distilled into pattern of life information.
-Solutions should be capable of processing and analyzing data from two or more aforementioned sensor types and generate solutions that identify changes in behaviors over the area of interest.
+Small satellites have the potential to rapidly collect a variety of data types over an area of interest.
+The proliferation of small satellite constellations in recent years has made it such that satellite data are now accessible to anyone with internet access and a credit card.
+The US government is seeking technologies that enable analysis of data from multiple and various space-based sensors (including but not limited to Visual, Hyperspectral, RF, and large-scale media).
+Of particular interest are solutions that can process data from multiple sensors collecting continually over a large portion of the Earth yielding analytic output from which pattern of life information may be inferred.
+Solutions should be capable of processing and analyzing data from two or more aforementioned sensor types and generating solutions that at the minimum identify changes in behaviors over the area of interest.

 Future missions need better and more innovative communications systems for small spacecraft.
 As missions look beyond the inner solar system, communications requires more powerful antennas and optical links to send data back to Earth.
 Current small spacecraft systems are inadequate for the demands of deep space, and will need to be rethought.